Firm policies, controls, and procedures

 But, given the detailed legislative requirements for AML compliance and the mandatory measures firms must adopt, the components of AML compliance policies should be fairly consistent across firms.
 However, it is crucial to tailor these policies to align with your firm's specific needs and circumstances, ensuring they adequately address your client profile and risk exposure.

 For example, a firm working in a local area that only serves small businesses and sole traders is going to have a very different working style and risk profile to that of a sizeable multi-office firm dealing with several international clients.
-This is why you can’t simply copy and paste a policy template; it has to be tailored to your firm's situation.
+This is why you cannot simply copy and paste a policy template; it has to be tailored to your firm's situation.

 While MLR 2017 prescribes certain policies, controls and procedures to include, a firm would be wise to document other policies too - in areas such as reporting suspicious activity and its willingness to provide certain trust and company services.
 In any event, areas to be addressed within a firm’s AML policies can include: